 High-resolution CT (HRCT) supports the diagnosis of AIP, but definitive diagnosis usually requires biopsy.
 HRCT shows bilateral patchy symmetric areas of ground-glass attenuation and sometimes bilateral areas of airspace consolidation in a predominantly subpleural distribution.
 Mild honeycombing, usually affecting < 10% of the lung, may be present.
 Routine laboratory tests are nonspecific and generally not helpful.

 Surgical lung biopsy showing diffuse alveolar damage in the absence of known causes of ARDS and diffuse alveolar damage (eg, sepsis, drugs, toxins, radiation, viral infection) confirms a diagnosis of AIP.
 Acute exacerbation of underlying lung disease (in particular acute exacerbation of idiopathic pulmonary fibrosis) must be considered and may explain some cases previously characterized as AIP.
 Biopsy is often required to distinguish AIP from diffuse alveolar hemorrhage, acute eosinophilic pneumonia, and cryptogenic organizing pneumonia.
-The risks and benefits of surgical lung biopsy must be carefully considered.
+However, the risks and benefits of surgical lung biopsy must be carefully considered.

 Treatment of acute interstitial pneumonia is supportive and usually requires mechanical ventilation, often using the same methods as used for ARDS (including low tidal volume ventilation).
 Corticosteroid therapy is generally used, but efficacy has not been established.